antonkvm/sudoku-solver/README.md

 # Sudoku solver

-This application solves a given Sudoku puzzle using backtracking and heuristics.
+Solve a given Sudoku puzzle using backtracking and heuristics.
 I made this as a little personal challenge and because I play Sudoku on my phone a lot.

 ## Usage